Hook Story Offer - Formula

 3. The Offer

-Normally, when we say offer, most people think we are referring to a discount.
+Normally, when you say offer, most people think you are referring to a discount.
 But in the case of the “Hook Story Offer” framework, the offer is usually a lot more value.
-It has to be something that makes the person feel like he is not only getting a solution but getting a lot more than what he is paying.

 You see, the challenge here is, why would people take your offer and not from someone else?
 They need a reason to believe that your offer is the best one for them.